cloudify-cosmo/flask-securest/README.md

 ### Custom Authorization Provider Implementation

 An authorization provider is a class that performs the authorization logic, after user authenticity has been verified.
-Authorization should evaluate if the acting user is allowed to execute the requested methods (e.g. POST) on the requested endpoint.
+Authorization should evaluate if the acting user is allowed to execute the requested methods (e.g. POST) on the requested endpoint.<br>
 A valid authorization provider is a:

 - Python class